 The Campania region of Italy is filled with history, stunning landscapes and culinary delights.
-It is rich in culture, home to famous archeological parks, World Heritage Sites and remarkable architecture.
+It is rich in culture, and home to famous archeological parks, UNESCO World Heritage Sites and remarkable architecture.
 Campania is also the most visited region of southern Italy and the place we call home.

 This post may contain compensated links.
 Find out more info in our DISCLAIMER.